Paraphrastic Representations at Scale: Abstract

 \section{Abstract}

 We present a system that allows users to train their own state-of-the-art paraphrastic sentence representations in a variety of languages.
-We also release trained models for English, Arabic, German, French, Spanish, Russian, Turkish, and Chinese.
-We train these models on large amounts of data, achieving significantly improved performance from the original papers proposing the methods on a suite of monolingual semantic similarity, cross-lingual semantic similarity, and bitext mining tasks.
-Moreover, the resulting models surpass all prior work on unsupervised semantic textual similarity, significantly outperforming even BERT-based models like Sentence-BERT~\cite{reimers2019sentence}.
-Additionally, our models are orders of magnitude faster than prior work and can be used on CPU with little difference in inference speed (even improved speed over GPU when using more CPU cores), making these models an attractive choice for users without access to GPUs or for use on embedded devices.
+We release trained models for English, Arabic, German, Spanish, French, Russian, Turkish, and Chinese.
+We train these models on large amounts of data, achieving significantly improved performance from our original papers on a suite of monolingual semantic similarity, cross-lingual semantic similarity, and bitext mining tasks.
+Moreover, the resulting models surpass all prior work on efficient unsupervised semantic textual similarity, even significantly outperforming supervised BERT-based models like Sentence-BERT~\cite{reimers-gurevych-2019-sentence}.
+Most importantly, our models are orders of magnitude faster than other strong similarity models and can be used on CPU with little difference in inference speed (even improved speed over GPU when using more CPU cores), making these models an attractive choice for users without access to GPUs or for use on embedded devices.
 Finally, we add significantly increased functionality to the code bases for training paraphrastic sentence models, easing their use for both inference and for training them for any desired language with parallel data.
-We also include code to automatically download and preprocess training data.\footnote{Code, released models, and data are available at \url{https://github.com/jwieting/paraphrastic-representations-at-scale}.}
+We also include code to automatically download and preprocess training data.\footnote{Code, including an easy to install PyPi package, released models including Hugging Face implementations, demo, and data are available at \url{https://github.com/jwieting/paraphrastic-representations-at-scale}.}